 4. Drawing + chocolate piping

 Combining drawing + chocolate piping = delicious edible art!
 For this craft melange, I melted chocolate, let it slightly cool, then loaded it into a piping bag and piped it on a parchment surface, employing my drawing skills to create unique icons out of chocolate.
 Once the chocolate set, it could be taken off of the parchment and applied as a cake topper or dessert garnish.
 It’s a wonderful way to add a little artistic element to your cake decorating.
-You can find a tutorial on the Bluprint Blog.

 5. Cooking + drawing